feast-dev/feast/docs/project/development-guide.md

 > :warning: Local configuration can interfere with Unit tests and cause them to fail:
 > - Ensure [no AWS configuration is present](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html)
     > and [no AWS credentials can be accessed](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials) by `boto3`
-> - Ensure Feast Python SDK / CLI is not configured with configuration overrides (ie `~/.feast/config` should be empty).
+> - Ensure Feast Python SDK and CLI is not configured with configuration overrides (ie `~/.feast/config` should be empty).

 ### Integration Tests
 There are two sets of tests you can run: